The Kids' Place

 Environment: Great attention is given to the look and feel of the classroom.
-Environment is considered the third teacher.
 Teachers carefully organize space for small and large group projects and small intimate spaces for one, two or three children.
-Documentation of children’s work, plans, and collections that children have made from former outings are displayed both at the children’s and adult eye level.
-Common space available to all children in the school includes dramatic play areas and work tables for children from different classrooms to come together.

-Developmentally Appropriate Practice: Teachers work with an understanding of early childhood development.
+Developmentally Appropriate Practice: Teachers work with an understanding of early childhood development and individualize learning to meet each child’s need.
 Teachers design and provide for the environment, materials, and activities to suit children’s changing developmental needs.
 Teachers work with families to identify what stage children are at in all developmental domains: physical (fine and gross motor), intellectual (cognitive), linguistic, social, and emotional.
-Based on where children are at, teachers design the environment, materials, and activities to strengthen children’s current skills and abilities while encouraging children’s natural development in all domains.
-In addition to this, teachers prepare, document, and share with families when children reach developmental milestones.